heterophyllus/python-glass-manager/README.md

 ## Summary
 This is a Python module to utilize optical glass catalogs distibuted in formats of AGF/XML.

-The code is transcribed from core components of [GlassPlotter](https://github.com/heterophyllus/GlassPlotter).
-With main purpose set to enable more flexible analysis, minimum functions are implemented and any practical analysis requires programmatic procedure.
+This project is launched to transcribe the codes from core components of [GlassPlotter](https://github.com/heterophyllus/GlassPlotter) to allow for more flexible analysis.
+Since The repository provides essential classes with minimum functions, any practical analysis requires programmatic procedure.

 Read tutorial for further information.